NoRDDA1/discord-terms/README.md

 Effective Date: [5/8/2025]

-Thank you for using our Discord bot ("Lunar Support").
+Thank you for using our Discord bot Lunar Support and Lunar Management.
 By using the Bot, you agree to the following Terms of Service:

 1. **Usage**
    - You must comply with Discord's Terms of Service.